D.C. restaurateur Ari Gejdenson charged with reckless endangerment to a child in Connecticut incident

 In 2019, the state of Maryland filed a tax lien against the couple for $70,355.
 What’s more, lenders have filed several uniform commercial code (UCC) liens against one or both of the Gejdensons and their business.
 The liens are common and do not, in and of themselves, indicate any financial trouble.
 They’re tools used to protect a lending institution’s assets should a borrower default on a loan, but the liens could make it difficult for the borrowers to secure further loans, financial experts say.

-In October, the Gejdensons were named as defendants in an lawsuit filed by the landlord of their former Capitol Hill restaurant, Acqua Al 2.
+In October, the Gejdensons were named as defendants in a lawsuit filed by the landlord of their former Capitol Hill restaurant, Acqua Al 2.
 In the complaint, GB Biegalski Property claims the Gejdensons defaulted on a 10-year lease that began on Jan.
 1, 2019.
-GB Biegalski also alleges the couple misled the company about their intentions to reopen Acqua Al 2 in July, after an early pandemic shutdown, and then spent several weeks removing property that allegedly belonged to the landlord.
+GB Biegalski also alleges the couple misled the company about their intentions to reopen Acqua Al 2 in July, after an early pandemic shutdown, and then spent several weeks removing property that belonged to the landlord.
 Once the Gejdensons allegedly removed the property, the landlord claims they permanently closed the restaurant and sought to terminate the lease.

 The landlord is seeking $191,551 in unpaid rent and hundreds of thousands in damages to the property.